Authored by the expert who managed and guided the team behind the Ivory Coast Property Pack

 What interest rates do US citizens get in Ivory Coast in 2026?

-As of early 2026, US citizens can expect mortgage interest rates in Ivory Coast ranging from approximately 7% to 11% per year, with rates on the lower end available during promotional periods or for well-qualified borrowers with substantial down payments.
+As of early 2026, US citizens should plan for mortgage interest rates in Ivory Coast of roughly 7% to 11% per year, depending on the bank, the borrower profile, and whether any promotional pricing applies at the time of application.

 Can I use US income to qualify in Ivory Coast right now?